hellerve/blog/wip/Scheme_Macros_VI:_Keyword_Arguments.md

 already.
 But what in the world is that `reduce` expression?

 Well, what we need to have is a dotted list with rest arguments.
-In plain english, this means that if our function signature looked like `(my-kw-fun a b)` before, we need to rewrite it to `(my-kw-fun a b . args)` to catch all of the extra arguments that the keyword function caller might pass into our function.
+In plain English, this means that if our function signature looked like `(my-kw-fun a b)` before, we need to rewrite it to `(my-kw-fun a b . args)` to catch all of the extra arguments that the keyword function caller might pass into our function.
 To this end, we need to rewrite the list into a dotted list.
-In zepto, you construct dotted list with one-valued `cons`, in this case with `(cons 'args)`, which will give us this `( . args)` we’re after.
-Then, we’re prepending the arguments in reverse order until we arrive at our original list, but with a new element and a new type.
+In zepto, you construct dotted lists with one-valued `cons`, in this case with `(cons 'args)`, which will give us the `( . args)` we’re after.
+Then, we'll prepend the arguments in reverse order until we arrive at our original list, but with a new element and a new type.
 This is all just a very fancy way of saying there are multiple weird list types in zepto, and it’s sometimes a little awkward to transform one list into another.